GOVS: Frequently Asked Questions (FAQs)

 (1) Do GOVS students earn high school diplomas?

 Yes.
-GOVS is a public, high school diploma program.
+GOVS is a public high school for Ohio, and our graduates receive a high school diploma.
 The high school diploma a student earns certifies that they have completed all of the state and local requirements for graduation.
 All GOVS students graduate as a member of the Greater Ohio Virtual School; they do not receive a diploma from their home district.

 (2) Where do your online courses come from?